InternetOfHealthcare/nursing-alexa-skill-workshop/README.md

 * You>> My diastolic poressure is 75
 * Alexa>> Thanks <<Your name>>

-# PART 2
+# PART 2: Create your own Lambda Function to your Alexa Skill

-## 2.Create your own Lambda Function to your Alexa Skill
+## Open your AWS Lambda Console

 Now that we have our own skill using a pre-existing Lambda function that allows any skill to use it, you will learn how to create your own lambda function copying our code and then replace the Lambda ARN in your Alexa Nursing Skill.